andrewwhitten/Salesforce-Functions-Recipes/README.md

 Notes:

-1. This Function does not use the Salesforce API at all
+1. This Function example does not use the Salesforce API at all
+2. It is rather unfair to compare to recent web browser javascript implementations, which are blazing fast.
+Containers are not designed for that.
-2. Origional source code for cpu intensive calculation: https://gist.github.com/sqren/5083d73f184acae0c5b7
+3. Origional source code for cpu intensive calculation: https://gist.github.com/sqren/5083d73f184acae0c5b7
-3. Apex is actually faster than Salesforce Functions for less intensive CPU bound workloads
+4. Apex is actually faster than Salesforce Functions for less intensive CPU bound workloads
-4. Apex has a limit (base number 8 in this calculation) that it can actually handle
+5. Apex has a limit (base number 8 in this calculation) that it can actually handle
-5. Salesforce Functions in Javascript are much slower than the same Javascript running on the browser
+6. Salesforce Functions in Javascript are much slower than the same Javascript running on the browser
-6. Browser side Javascript is actually insanely fast, esspecially on Apple iOS devices
+7. Browser side Javascript is actually insanely fast, esspecially on Apple iOS devices